NautilusTrader

 • venue: The trading venue.

-• events: All order fill events applied to position.
+• events: Retained order fill events in the current cycle.

-• event_count: Total number of fill events applied.
+• event_count: Number of retained fill events in the current cycle.

 For complete type information and detailed property documentation, see the Position API Reference.